The stellar population of Sco OB2 revealed by Gaia DR2 data: Gaia Observations

 \section{Gaia Observations}

+With an estimated size of $\sim 2000$~sq.deg., and its location in the inner Galactic plane, a blind search among all Gaia DR2 sources would yield an unmanageable source list. { We therefore select Gaia sources up to some maximum distance.
+In order to choose the distance limit, we matched the Hipparcos probable Sco~OB2 members from de Zeeuw \e (1999) with the Gaia DR2 catalog (keeping only Gaia sources with small relative error on parallax, i.e.\ $\pi/\Delta \pi>10$), and computed their cumulative distance distribution (Fig.~\ref{dezeeuw-dist-cumfun}): this shows that while $\sim 90$\% of these stars have distances $d$ in the range $100 < d < 170$~pc, a curious tail including $\sim 8$\% of stars extends as far as $d \sim 300$~pc.
+In our search for Sco~OB2 members, we decided to set an initial distance limit to 200~pc, and examine later any evidence for association members between 200-300~pc.

-With an estimated size of $\sim 2000$~sq.deg., and its location in the inner Galactic plane, a blind search among all Gaia DR2 sources would yield an unmanageable source list.
-Since no existing study of Sco~OB2 reports members farther than $\sim 160$~pc, we are safe if we restrict our search to Gaia sources with parallax $\pi>5$~mas (nominal distance $d<200$~pc).
-Moreover, the large majority ($\sim 90$\%) of $\pi$ measurements in Gaia DR2 are of low S/N ratio, and do not allow to locate stars with great precision.
-Therefore, we also require that $\pi/\Delta \pi>10$ (column parallax\_over\_error from table gaiadr2.gaia\_source), that is a relative error on $\pi$ (and distance) less than 10\%, for a good three-dimensional positioning of candidate members.
-This makes the nominal distance limit of 200~pc compatible with the largest reported Sco~OB2 distance of 160~pc at the $4 \sigma$ level, and ensures that our selection will not lose likely members.
+In addition to the distance constraint, we note that } the large majority ($\sim 90$\%) of $\pi$ measurements in Gaia DR2 are of low S/N ratio, and do not allow to locate stars with great precision.
+Therefore, we also require that $\pi/\Delta \pi>10$ (column parallax\_over\_error from table gaiadr2.gaia\_source), that is a relative error on $\pi$ (and distance) less than 10\%, for a good three-dimensional positioning of all candidate members.

-The spatial region used for selection was chosen to be slightly larger than that shown in de~Zeeuw \e (1999) and Preibisch and Mamajek (2008; their Fig.~2), in order to determine the boundaries of Sco~OB2 in the most unbiased way.
-Therefore, we searched the Gaia DR2 catalog in the three overlapping $(RA,Dec)$ boxes having as boundaries: $([229.6 , 257.1],[-36.3 , -11.0])$ (USC), $([203.2 , 259.9],[-61.5 , -20.9])$ (UCL), $([144.8 , 221.1],[-70.8 , -38.8])$ (LCC).
-This search, with the above constraints on $\pi>5$ and $\pi/\Delta \pi>10$, resulted in 271\,316 Gaia DR2 sources.
+The spatial region used for selection was chosen to be slightly larger than that shown in de~Zeeuw \e (1999) and Preibisch and Mamajek (2008; their Fig.~2), in order to determine the boundaries of Sco~OB2 in the most unbiased way. { Therefore, we searched the Gaia DR2 catalog in the galactic longitude range $280 <l< 360$ and galactic latitude range $-10 <b< +30$. } This search, with the above constraints on $\pi>5$ and $\pi/\Delta \pi>10$, { resulted in 308\,260 Gaia DR2 sources.}